Brain-Compatible Dance Education & BrainDance

 Here at CDC we know trying new things can be an adventure for both parents and children alike.
 That’s why we’ve collected all of the info below to help you feel better prepared and learn how your child will benefit from Brain-Compatible Dance Education and how our BrainDance works.

 Love the BrainDance already?
 Check out our resources for music recommendations and DVDs to continue the magic of learning through dance at home!
+Want to dive deeper into the origins and applications of the BrainDance?
+Keep reading below in our “for educators” section for more details!

 So what exactly is the BrainDance?